 Being read aloud to by Simon Doonan is a rare treat--one that I was privy to yesterday when Barneys' creative ambassador-at-large held story time at the department store to promote his latest book, Gay Men Don't Get Fat ($24.95, Blue Rider Press).
 The book is Doonan's fourth, and it's a hilarious piss take at French Women Don't Get Fat, dedicated to "the straight women of the world, whose lives seem insanely more complicated than my own and whose shoes must surely hurt like hell."
 Being read to from it was like getting a slightly dirty totally hilarious bed time story from the gay uncle you wish you had, only at 9 a.m. over yogurt and berries at Barneys--so, even gayer.

 Speaking of yogurt and berries, Doonan would tell you that they are totally gay foods.
 Foods, according to Doonan, can be categorized by their sexuality.
 He discussed this theory, and much more yesterday, including: why fashion people should stop being so masochistic, why he'd be a horrible addition to Queer Eye for the Straight Guy, the abysmal state of the red carpet, and why you shouldn't get offended by his book.

-I can't believe people always thought there were four food groups.
-It's so obvious that there's two–there's gay food and straight food.
+On categorizing foods: I can't believe people always thought there were four food groups.
+It's so obvious that there's two--there's gay food and straight food.
 I mean a bean burrito, hello, it's a phallic symbol, it's obviously straight.
 I'm not advocating gay food though I'm advocating a balance of the two.
 For example you order a steak then you need a nelly salad.